moriaMedallia/MedalliaDigital-Exams/Mobile-Exam/README.md

 # Button to Action app
 ## Medallia Digital - Mobile exam
-### In this exam, you are asked to write the "Button to Action" Android and iOS app.
+### In this exam, you are asked to write the "Button to Action" Android or iOS app.

 * This app has only 1 button
 * Tapping on this button performs one of the [actions](#actions) below